xxrobone/quiz_react_test/README.md

 ## This is a quiz app, it's built with react using tests

-The functionality is to use mockData, with questions and 4 alternatives / choices to choose from with only one being right for the current question, and 3 being wrong answers.
-After the questions have all been submitted show a score and answers for which questions was correct or wrong
+The functionality is to use mockData, with questions and 4 alternatives / choices to choose from with only one being right and 3 being wrong answers, after the questions have all been submitted show a score and answers for which questions was corrent or wrong

 It's a basic create-react-app project and I've used basic jsx and sass for styling in this project

 All tests can be found in the /src/__test__ dir

 # Components and Features to include 💾

+Components:

+  - App
+      Wraps the entire application should include header and Quiz

+  - Header
-- Header (with a title)
+      Header with a title

+  - Quiz component
-- Quiz component, handles state for currentQuiz, selectedAnswers and score, its is the wrapper for QuizHeader & QuizQuestions, passes the data
+      Handles state for currentQuiz, selectedAnswers and score Wrapping QuizHeader and QuizQuestions
-    - QuizHeader component is where the question is shown as title, passed in as props from data
-    - QuizQuestion, handles submit and is a list wrapper for QuizChoices rendering the choices, passed in as props from data
+      Should also include display of result and have a reload button

+  - QuizHeader
+      Takes in the current quiz (question)

+  - QuizQuestions
+      Passes the data to the quiz choice
+      Handles state, and has a submit that should take in the current choice and take user to next question

+  - QuizChoice
-- QuizChoice component should contain a choice ex, li with input and label, takes in props from data
+      This is where the inputs are for the radio inputs ex, li > with input and label, takes in props from data

-// not ready yet...

 ### Getting started